This article will help you:

 - Create custom dimensions and reports in Universal Analytics to track and report on Optimizely data

 If you use Google Universal Analytics (UA) to monitor your site's traffic, you can view the results of your Optimizely experiments alongside the rest of the data that UA collects.
-In this article, we'll walk through how to implement Google Universal Analytics, and we'll cover some common troubleshooting issues.
+In this article, we'll walk through how to implement Google Universal Analytics.

 Why integrate Optimizely and Google Universal Analytics?